 The cut of the stone greatly affects how the gem reflects light and sparkles.
 Cuts vary in number of facets and angles.
 Visit the GIA website for a great tool that allows you to see how differences in gemstone cuts effect a stone.
-Cut is also one of the 4Cs of diamond grades detailed later in this article.

 We recommend you look on the American Gem Trade Association website to explore all kinds of stones!
 Another great resource is the GIA Gem Encyclopedia, which allows you to sort stones by color and also see images of how they would look as a rough vs. polished stone.
 Be sure to ask us if you want something that you can’t seem to find on our website – we can ethically source a large variety of stones.
 Here are some popular colored stones.

 With different styles and carats, our diamond rings present a versatile selection for any taste or budget.
 All Jewelry by Johan diamonds are sourced ethically and are conflict free.
 We follow the Kimberly Process, which ensures that Diamonds bought and sold are not sourced from forced labor or other illegal activity.
+Colorless diamonds are the classic choice for an engagement ring, but there are also a wide variety of other diamond colors to choose from.

 At Jewelry by Johan we adore all assortments of diamonds, especially black diamonds.
 It seems that black diamonds are making their way to the forefront as a popular diamond color alternative in the jewelry industry.
 It is easy to see why.
 Black diamonds have a very mysterious quality about them that makes them that much more beautiful and interesting when used in jewelry.